takos22/baguette/docs/index.rst

 Getting started
 -----------------

-Is this your first time using the framwork?
+Is this your first time using the framweork?
 This is the place to get started!

 - **First steps:** :doc:`intro` | :doc:`quickstart`
 - **Examples:** Many examples are available in the :resource:`repository <examples>`.